adamsilver/fdpb/05-an-inbox.md

 ### A True Menu

-Now we know the downsides to both adaptive design, and opening a menu, we need to design a true responsive menu that opens on click.
-Here's how it might look:
+Aware of the pitfalls of both adapative design and opening a menu on hover, we can proceed to design a true, responsive menu that opens on click.

 ![Responsive Menu](.)